themoiza/mvc/README.md

 # Simple PHP MVC sample project

-This is an exemple use of the.moiza/mvc-core.
+This is an example use of the.moiza/mvc-core.

 This MVC is an alternative for very simple applications, if you not want use large commercial frameworks for tiny things.